Java Update is a feature that keeps your Windows computer up-to-date with the latest Java releases.

 The ability to make changes to the Update tab may not be enabled if you are not logged in as administrator or if your network administrator has disabled that feature during installation.

-Java Auto Update is currently not available for 64-bit versions of Java.
-64-bit versions of Java do not include the Update tab in the Java Control Panel.
+Java Auto Update is not available for 64-bit versions of Java prior to Java 8.
+For those versions prior to Java 8, the Update tab is not available in the Java Control Panel.

 See Java update settings are not saved in the Java control panel for more information and a workaround.